 \section{Historical Timeline}

-Although Reinforcement Learning is a relatively new field in machine learning, there were some researchers in the past who introduced the idea of using Reinforcement Learning to solve the TSP.
-The idea of Reinforcement Learning can be traced back to mid 20th Century, which provided the theoretical support for modern Reinforcement Learning.
-For example, the "prototype" of Reinforcement Learning on Combinatorial Optimization was introduced in 1970.
+Although RL is a relatively new field in machine learning, researchers have introduced the idea of using RL to solve the TSP.
+The idea of RL can be traced back to mid 20th century, providing theoretical support for modern RL.
+For example, a prototype of RL in combinatorial optimization was introduced in 1970.